Sending your employees on an all-expenses-paid vacation sends a message that’s loud and clear: You appreciate them and care about their well-being.

 A major perk of offering an incentive trip program (beyond rewarding your employees for a job well done) is the payoff the company gets leading up to the trip.
 According to Transformative Travel, companies that execute a well-planned incentive program saw a 64% increase in employee engagement.
 This means more productive, happy employees.

 If you don’t market your trip leading up to it, excitement surrounding the trip is likely to sputter out.
 That’s why launching an incentive program with flair is important.
-Visuals are necessary to any good marketing campaign, which is why showing a video detailing the destination can create strong initial engagement.
+Visuals are necessary for any good marketing campaign, which is why showing a video detailing the destination can create strong initial engagement.
 If you’ve hosted previous incentive trips, showing the past year’s travels followed by the upcoming trip is a good way to boost interest while also telling a story of adventures to come.

-Of course, once you’ve launched the incentive you don’t want it to fade into the background.
+Of course, once you’ve launched the incentive, you don’t want it to fade into the background.
 Keep it front and center so it can be the powerful motivator you intended it to be.
 Some ways to do this include weekly or monthly emails about the trip, including interesting experiences or sights your employees might want to take part in or see.
 A little friendly competition also never hurts.
 This could mean giving out prizes to employees who have reached company goals early or sending out weekly updates on individual performance.

 3. Unforgettable Incentive Trip Invitations